FranciscoJSB12/water-bucket-challenge/README.md

 Welcome!
 This is an application created in order to solve the classic Water Jug Riddle.
 It is a web server built with Node.js that servers a Single Page Application as an user interface made with React.js.
 The server is able to received two jugs with different capacities (X gallons and Y gallons) and an amount wanted (Z gallons), so that you can get a response with the step-by-step solution.

+## Frontend's Github Repository

+To achieve better organization, this project employs a decoupled frontend and backend architecture.
+Consequently, the public folder only contains a single HTML, CSS, and JavaScript file: these ones are already optimized for production.

+If you need the source code, check the link below:

+<a href="https://github.com/FranciscoJSB12/water-bucket-challenge-ui/" target="_blank">Frontend GiHub Repository - Source Code</a>

 ## Technologies

 The project structure is inspired by the Nest.js framework, which uses a very well-organized folder structure.
 This not only makes the application easy to understand but also facilitates maintenance and scalability.
 The following technologies are part of the tech stack used in this project: